Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning

-\nuria{ \begin{enumerate} \item Parameter $y_{b}$.
-The higher weighting of top clients using the pair $(b, y_b)$ with $b, y_b \in [0,1]$ where $b$ is the the portion of clients we want to weight higher and $y_b$ the portion of the total weight assigned to these clients.
-For example, for the pair $(b = 0.2, y_b = 0.4)$ we distribute the $40\%$ of the weight among the top 20\% of the best clients. \item The dynamic behaviour of the parameter $c$.
+\item The dynamic behavior of the parameter $c$.
 This parameter represents the portion of clients that we do not discard.
 For example, a value of $c = 0.8$ means that the 20\% of the clients will be discarded.
-With the aim of dynamically adapt it, we first calculate $\hat{c}$, which is the portion of clients which differs from the top-1 in more than $3/4$ of the maximum distance between clients according to $f_{LA}$, and set $ c = 1 - \hat{c}$.
-This way, we dynamically discard the clients with the worst performance in terms of $f_{LA}$.
-The remaining weight not assigned to top clients is distributed among the clients not discarded. \end{enumerate}}
+With the aim of dynamically adapt it in each aggregation, we identify the problem of filtering out adversarial clients as a problem of outlier detection in $\mathbb{X}_i^{f_{LA}}$.
+We thus employ the Tukey criteria \cite{tukey77, tukey} for anomalies in exponential probability distribution functions and set $c= 1 - \hat{c}$ where $\hat{c}$ is the portion of clients that verify